Preclinical CRO offering Xenograft Studies

 The human tumor xenograft models are used for new drug discovery and development and are extremely useful tools in oncology.
 They can be used for general treatment research and for identifying the details of tumor growth and development.
 The xenograft models are also widely used for personalized cancer treatment set up and tests, as their cancerous cells are similar to those of the original tumor.
 The xenograft model techniques allow in vivo tests on human tumors, not on mouse tumors, which do not have the same response to a particular therapeutic or drug concentration.

 Xenotransplantation is a very important technique.
 Due to low availability of human organs, research on xenografts and non-human primate models provides useful information regarding the rejection process and preventative measures.
-Xenografts would be a useful tool in tissue and organ failure, and would save the lives of patients that do not have the chance to find a compatible allograft donor.
+Xenografts are useful in cases of tissue and organ failure, offering a lifeline to patients unable to find compatible allograft donors.
 While the need for human organs is continuously increasing, researchers study the “humanization” of other species, mainly pigs, to try to solve rejection problems by incorporating another useful tool, i.e. genetic engineering.

 History of xenograft cancer models